chrisjbillington/lansound/README.md

 On both the client and server you will need pyzmq, gstreamer, and the gobject-introspection Python bindings for gstreamer and glib.

 Run `./lasound-server` on the server, and `./lansound` on the client.
-Supported arguments on the client are:

-Possible client command line options are:
+Client command line options are:

 ```
 $ ./lansound -h
 usage: lansound [-h] [--list] [-H HOST] [-p PORT] [-l LATENCY]